Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Workpower is a not-for-profit organisation that owns and operates several large scale commercial businesses in WA.
 Its enterprises exist to employ and support people living with a disability.

-With a 27 year tenure, Lee was previously the Deputy CEO and held executive roles such as the Executive Manager People, Performance and Strategy and Chief Operating Officer.
+With a 28 year tenure, Lee was previously the deputy CEO and held executive roles such as the executive manager people, performance and strategy and chief operating officer.

-She is an alumni of the Telstra Business Women’s Awards, awarded the WA winner of the Young Business Women’s Awards in 2010.
+In 2010 Lee was the Western Australian winner of the Telstra Young Businesswomen's Awards.
 Lee holds qualifications in human services, business management and professional coaching.
 She is a Fellow of Leadership WA.

 Tim Youé

-Tim Youé is the Chief Executive Officer of the Resource Recovery Group, a statutory local government authority with a vision of a circular economy with less waste and lower carbon emissions.
+Tim Youé was the CEO of the Resource Recovery Group (RRG), a statutory local government authority with a vision of a circular economy with less waste and lower carbon emissions, for 12 years until January 2024.

-Tim is a past National Director of the Waste Management and Resource Recovery Association of Australia (WMRR).
-Tim previously held senior management roles in the global logistics sector with a focus on business development, sales and marketing and is a graduate of the Australian Institute of Company Directors' Program.
+Tim is a past national director of the Waste Management and Resource Recovery Association of Australia (WMRR) and previously held senior management roles in the global logistics sector with a focus on business development, sales and marketing.

-Tim holds Bachelor degrees in Sociology and Politics from Murdoch University and a Masters of Business Administration from Curtin Graduate School of Business.
+Tim holds bachelor's degrees in Sociology and Politics from Murdoch University and a Masters of Business Administration from Curtin Graduate School of Business.
+He is a graduate of the Australian Institute of Company Directors' program.

 Kelly Howlett AM

-Kelly Howlett is currently the Managing Director of Earthbeat Consulting, providing environmental, social, community development and human services consultancy services.
+Kelly Howlett is currently the economics projects manager at the Port Hedland Chamber of Commerce and Industry.
+Kelly is also managing director of Earthbeat Consulting, providing environmental, social, community development and human services consultancy services.

 Kelly was appointed a Member (AM) of the Order of Australia (General Division) in the King's Birthday Honours in June 2023, in recognition of her significant service to local government and to the community of Port Hedland.